Starlink vs. Comcast

 con Overtaxed network can slow speeds in certain areas

-Plus, compared to cable internet, Starlink has expensive equipment and monthly fees for slower speeds than the 1,000Mbps players like Comcast’s Xfinity and even Spectrum internet can match easily.
+Plus, compared to cable internet, Starlink has expensive equipment and monthly fees for slower speeds than the 1,000Mbps players like Comcast’s Xfinity and even Spectrum Internet can match easily.

-Comcast Xfinity pros and cons
+Xfinity pros and cons

 Pros